Skip navigation

 Student-focused email, SMS and social media content that centers on FAFSA filing, priority date awareness and counseling outreach that can be used to enhance your existing communications stream.

-NEW: FAFSA Reporting Delay Content
+FAFSA Rollout Delay Content

 FAFSA Email Copy Content